 DXV is the luxury division of American Standard, and the parent company is known as LIXIL.

 Of course, we all know American Standard.

-As for the DXV panel, they are four interior design super-stars, who are selected each year to design a bathroom with a different theme.
+As for the DXV panel, four interior design superstars are selected each year to design a bathroom with a different theme.

-But there’s what happened.
-I was so busy cuddling with Nate Berkus that I missed the presentation of Lixil, DXV, Grohe, American Standard and Metrie!
+But here’s what happened.
+I was so busy cuddling with Nate Berkus that I missed the presentation of Lixil, DXV, Grohe, American Standard, and Metrie!

 I found an image that has those doors.
 Fabulous “boring white bathroom” – NOT!

 I love Lisa’s classical yet innovative design!

 DXV The Pop vessel sink and modern Rem faucet are from DXV.